- Code EMSC3027

 Additional readings of greater conceptual difficulty that require an advanced scientific understanding will be made available for students enrolled in the Honours Pathway Option (HPO).
 HPO students will be asked to answer additional and/or more challenging questions during exams.

-2. Describe in detail the positive and negative feedbacks in the Earth’s land-ocean-atmosphere system that control climate change on various timescales.
+- Describe positive and negative feedbacks in the Earth’s land-ocean-atmosphere system that control climate change on various timescales.

-3. Quantitatively analyse past climate change using elemental and isotopic tracers, palaeoclimate archives, and state-of-the-art geochronology.
+- Quantitatively analyse past climate change using elemental and isotopic tracers, and palaeoclimate archives.

-4. Develop a broad scientific basis for evaluating the likely causes and potential impacts of future climate change.
+- Develop a broad scientific basis for evaluating likely causes and potential impacts of future climate change.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.